moodymuskox/adroit-qa-tests/Issues.md

 &nbsp;
 &nbsp;

-### Issue 2: "Enable notifications and location" page is unresponsive
+### Issue 2: Language icon in the header of the page appears distorted

 #### Summary